paulmandal/atak-forwarder/README.md

 # To Do

-* Get this working with Release builds of ATAK
+* Automatically adjust link speed / range based on # of lost messages
 * Message IDs and receipt confirmation
 * Improve chat message shrinking further
 * Figure out why some messages fail to parse (1/8 msgs)